SCAIRA Entrepreneur: Daniel Remón (Enrev)

 Who is your target market and what customer need are you addressing?

-Our main customers are traditional automotive manufacturers, Tier 1 suppliers, and battery manufacturers.
-We may also consider energy companies from different sectors, but especially electricity utilities.
-Automotive manufacturers and their suppliers need a technology that enables them to regain the competitive advantage currently held by their Chinese competitors, thanks to their speed of innovation and high level of vertical integration.
-Our technology allows them to offer attractive electric vehicles at lower prices.
-For battery manufacturers, interchangeable batteries provide a way to bring their advances to market more quickly than through the lengthy vehicle design processes.
-For users, this technology solves the problem of accessing an affordable electric vehicle suitable for any type of journey.
+Car manufacturers and their suppliers need a technology that enables them to regain the competitive advantage currently held by their Chinese counterparts, thanks to their speed of innovation and degree of vertical integration.
+Our technology allows them to offer attractive electric vehicles at low prices.

 What challenges do you identify today?